Sam Bramham: Swimming

 His highest international ranking was number one.
 He was coached by Matt Byrne of the Tritons Swimming Club, and has been an Australian Institute of Sport paralympic swimming and Victorian Institute of Sport scholarship holder.

 In 2000, Brahman competed at the Pacific School Games.

 Bramham first represented Australia internationally in 2004, as one of the youngest Australian competitors at the 2004 Athens Games.
 He broke a world record during one of the heats for the 100 m butterfly event.
-He won a gold medal at the in the men's 100 m butterfly S9 event, a gold medal in the men's 4×100 m medley 34 pts event, a silver medal in the men's 4×100 m freestyle 34 pts event, and a bronze medal in the Men's 4×100 m medley 34 event.
+He won a gold medal in the men's 100 m butterfly S9 event, a gold medal in the men's 4×100 m medley 34 pts event, a silver medal in the men's 4×100 m freestyle 34 pts event, and a bronze medal in the Men's 4×100 m medley 34 event.

 In 2006, he competed in the World Championships in Berlin, Germany where he set a world record and won a gold medal.
-Since the 2006 Commonwealth Games held in Melbourne, Victoriadid not include Elite Athletes with a Disability butterfly swimming on the event schedule, he switched to and qualified to compete in the 100 m freestyle.
+Since the 2006 Commonwealth Games held in Melbourne, Victoria did not include Elite Athletes with a Disability butterfly swimming on the event schedule, he switched to and qualified to compete in the 100 m freestyle.

 In the 2008 Beijing Games he won a gold medal in the men's 100 m butterfly S9 event, a gold medal in the men's 4×100 m medley 34 pts event and a silver medal in the men's 4×100 m freestyle 34 pts event.

 In 2011, he competed in the Can-Am Swimming Open, where he earned gold medals in two events: S9 100 m freestyle and 50 m and 100 m butterfly.